SamScholefield/empty-project/README.md

 An empty project setup for quick start Angular 5 development.
 Incorporates the following:

 ### Angular Material

 * Components are loaded from material.module.ts
 * Custom theming via custom-theme.scss

 When using custom theming both the `<div>` class in app.component.html AND the overlayContainer in app.module.ts must be edited to fully support light or dark themes (modals, menus, dialogs).

 TODO: Include theme switching component/service which handles both

 ### AngularFire

 Requires author firebase config in environment.ts/environment.prod.ts

+### Google Analytics

+To properly track a single page application we subscribe to the Router events observable and send the pageview event to Google Analytics when a router event is emitted.

+This solution wholly provided by [Chidume Nnamdi](https://codeburst.io/using-google-analytics-with-angular-25c93bffaa18)

 ### Other

 * Material Icons - imported via styles.scss
 * Roboto Font (300,400,500) - imported via styles.scss
 * Animations
 * HammerJS - for touch support on various components

 ## Versions